yogurt-foundation/yogurt-css-documentation/docs/flexbox/flex-direction.md

 ## Flex Direction

-Utilities for controlling the direction of flex items.
+Utilities for manipulating the direction of flex items.

 ### Usage